cwong8/Numerical-Analysis-Matlab/Numerical-Analysis-MAT-128A/Numerical Integration - Project 3/README.md

 Why is it useful?
 --------------------
 Think back to calculus when you first learned integration.
-Remember when it became a lot more complicated when you moved past integrating polynomials?
-It became a lot more complicated.
-In fact, the integrals you probably did all had closed form (i.e. can be written "nicely") solutions.
-But what if I told you that closed form integrals are a very small portion of all possible integrals in the world?
-How do we integrate a function that cannot be integrated nicely?
-Well, by numerical integration methods of course!
+Integrals that can be done by hand and thus had closed form solutions account for a very small portion of all possible integrals.
+For the remaining messy integrals we use numerical integration methods to obtain an accurate approximation.